 Here’s how it works:

-- Sign up for a free OhmConnect account and sync it with your online utility account.
+- Enter your ZIP code here to open a free OhmConnect account and sync it with your online utility account.
 It should be through Pacific Gas & Electric Company, San Diego Gas & Electric or Southern California Edison.

 It’s pretty simple, and you’re helping the environment.